rbiegacz/Udacity-CarND/CarND-Behavioral-Cloning-P3-master/project_writeup.md

 #### 4. Training Process

-The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py: lines 271-272).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+During the process of training data I tried to avoid overfitting via

-I managed to use course-provided data, I didn't need to prepare additional data to train models.
+- splitting data set into training and validation sets (model.py: lines 279-280)

-Training data consited of images captured by center, left and right camera and I also flipped images & angles to augment the training data.
+- using Dropout layer in Neural Network architecture (model.py: lines 195)

-I finally randomly shuffled the data set and put Y% of the data into a validation set (model.py: line 58 in generator(...) function).
+I finally randomly shuffled the data set and put Y% of the data into a validation set (model.py: line 56 in generator(...) function).

 The console output from the training sessions is presented below: